 Here, there’s a rejection of dramatic endings.

-The phrase “sweeping exits or offstage lines” evokes the idea of theatrical, exaggerated goodbyes.
-This love story isn’t about grand gestures or sudden endings—it’s deeper than that.
+The phrase “sweeping exits or offstage lines” means dramatic, over-the-top goodbyes.
+This love story isn’t about grand gestures or sudden endings.
+It’s deeper than that.

 No matter how painful it gets, there’s no desire for bitterness.

-This is a love that lingers, one that won’t be erased by a dramatic parting.
+This is a love that lingers and won’t be erased by a dramatic parting.

-Verse 3: Regret, Mortality, and Moving Forward
+Verse 3: Moving Forward

 I know I dreamed you a sin and a lie